Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hàn Quốc báo động tình trạng thừa cân, béo phì

-The problem of late marriage and singlehood is on the rise.
+The problem of late marriage and increasing singlehood is on the rise.
 The proportion of unmarried individuals in their 40s increased 6.7 times for men and 5.7 times for women in 2020 compared to 20 years earlier.

-The report found that 23.6% of men and 11.9% of women in their 40s were unmarried in 2020, compared with just 3.5% and 2.1% respectively in 2000.
+The report shows that 23.6% of men and 11.9% of women aged 40 were unmarried in 2020, compared to only 3.5% and 2.1% respectively in 2000.

 Source